OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

 Assignments are still available once the due date passes, but will be marked as late in the gradebook if completed after the date has passed.

-.. warning:: If an assignment has already been taken by a student, you will have to “Reset Assignment” to access the publish states and change them.
+.. warning:: If an assignment has already been taken by a learner, you will have to “Reset Assignment” to access the publish states and change them.

  |image73|